4M is dedicated to executing the commercialization plan to provide long-term shareholder value.

 Rodney holds a B.S. in Engineering Science and Mechanics from the University of Tennessee, an M.S. in Industrial Engineering from the University of Tennessee, and did doctoral work in Engineering Management at the University of Alabama.
 He is a Tennessee Registered Professional Engineer and has received Project Management Professional Certification from the Project Management Institute and Professional Engineering Manager Certification from the American Society for Engineering Management.

-Doug Mentzer (age 43) is a financial advisor, educator, and speaker, and currently serves as President of The Mentzer Group, LLC, a full-service, independent investment advisory firm located in Knoxville, TN.
+Doug Mentzer (43), Vice President of Finance and Director for 4M, is a financial advisor, educator, and speaker, and currently serves as President of The Mentzer Group, LLC, a full-service, independent investment advisory firm located in Knoxville, TN.
 Mr. Mentzer’s duties include financial planning and investment supervisory services, as well as business planning, development, management, and operations.
 Doug teaches financial classes through the Oak Ridge Institute for Continued Learning, and his financial presentations have been widely attended all over Tennessee.

 Mr. Mentzer has received the Certified Funds Specialist and Certified Income Specialist designations from the Institute of Business and Finance, and is a member of the National Ethics Association.
 The Mentzer Group is a Registered Investment Advisor and insurance agency.
 Doug founded The Mentzer Group in 2008, and prior to that served as an investment advisor for Brogan Financial, Inc. from 2004 to 2008.